-- 1. Make certain the generator is on a flat, level surface and all circuit breakers are reset (button pushed in). - Disconnect all electrical loads from the generator.
+- 1. Make certain the generator is on a flat, level surface. - Disconnect all electrical loads from the generator.
 Never start or stop the generator with electrical devices plugged in or turned on. - 3.
-Connect LPG hose to generator and LPG cylinder.
-See "Add Fuel: Propane (LPG)" section of the manual. - 4.
 Fully open the valve on the LPG cylinder.

-5. Turn fuel select dial to the "PROPANE ON" position.
+4. Turn fuel select dial to the "PROPANE RUN" position.